 Author John Saeki follows the spoors of apex predators that roamed the Hong Kong hinterlands for “The Last Tigers of Hong Kong: True Stories of Big Cats that Stalked Britain’s Chinese Colony.”

 Hold onto your chopsticks: To celebrate the hundredth-and-eleventh birthday of Momofuku Ando, the founder of Nissin Foods, the instant ramen giant has announced that CupNoodles Museum is now officially open in Hong Kong!

-Getting all psyched up for Halloween?
-Here are eight classic Hong Kong horror films to add to your Halloween watch party for an especially spooky holiday.
+Getting psyched up for Halloween?
+Here are eight classic Hong Kong horror films to add to your Halloween watch party for a spooky holiday.